Choosing a coach can be an important decision, financially and emotionally, and is therefore a little daunting.

 It’s about being able to “leave one’s ego at the door” and participate in the process as an equal rather than from the standpoint of the dogmatic expert.
 In other words, it’s about self-awareness: the key to emotional intelligence and a skill that requires constant vigilance.

 Nobody is fully healed, but a good coach will have resolved most of their emotional issues.
 There’s a big difference between resolving and ignoring them.
 Someone who always appears happy isn’t necessarily an emotionally healthy person; they may well have dissociated from their issues and traumas.

 By autonomy I mean independence of thought and action, as opposed to being swayed by external influences.
 Also, if someone relies on medications to regulate their mood, they might not be in the best place to help others; unless they have a serious mental health condition, in which case the drugs are more than just a ‘crutch’.

 Adhering to coaching models, such as GROW, isn’t just restricting – it is downright stifling.
 When we follow patterns, we inevitably become stagnant.
 Coaches must be capable of creative and critical thinking.

 In order to look the part, some coaches will hire expensive practice rooms and charge ridiculous amounts of money for their services.
-But – are price and quality directly proportional to one another?
+Are price and quality directly proportional to one another?
 In my experience, when it comes to the helping professions, the opposite is often true.
 When someone truly wants to help others, they will try to make their services affordable to a wider range of the public.

-Last but not least – in fact possibly the single most important quality for a coach to possess – is presence.
+Last but not least – in fact possibly the single most important quality for a coach or therapist to possess – is presence.
 It is only when the mind is calm, centred and focused that we can hold space for another person and have the necessary insight to help them get unstuck.